xai1983kbu/fastapi-python/README.md

-# FastAPI for quick prototyping with python and aws lampda
+# FastAPI for quick prototyping with python and aws lambda

 ## Create or clone demo app
 [Simple Serverless FastAPI with AWS Lambda](https://www.deadbear.io/simple-serverless-fastapi-with-aws-lambda/)